Atlanta (HLN) A 19-month-old boy was severely burned during a SWAT raid in Georgia after a stun grenade exploded in his face.

 They sat down for an interview with Joey Jackson and Susan Hendricks to discuss where this case stands and addressed the question: Should there be a state investigation into the drug task force’s surveillance and SWAT team’s actions during the raid?

-Bamz Ben Bamsey is a producer for CNN in Los Angeles.
-He is a two-time Emmy Award winning journalist with a Master's Degree from the University of Iowa and the former Senior Editor for Artworks Magazine and Music Director for The Carmel Art & Film Festival.
+Bamz Ben Bamsey is a Senior Producer for CNNi in Los Angeles.
+He is a two-time Emmy Award winning journalist with a Master's Degree from the University of Iowa, the former Senior Editor for Artworks Magazine and former Music Director for The Carmel Art & Film Festival.
 He is also the proud papa of Harper Grace and Elizabeth Rose.

 Recently established the "CNN Soundcheck Series" -- a TV and digital showcase for musicians pushing for social change and global awareness.
 Look for the features on CNNi at 9p PT and on cnn.com.